-As a long-time resident and local Realtor, I was enormously excited to see HGTV base their latest house flipping show “Flip It to Win It” in Silicon Valley.
+As a long-time Realtor, I was enormously excited to see HGTV base their latest house flipping show “Flip It to Win It” in Silicon Valley.
 While the rest of the country knows this area as the home of tech giants and office parks, this is the first time that any flipping show showcased the Bay Area outside of San Francisco.
 I very much welcomed this increase in our visibility as one of the best places to live in the world.
 After watching a couple of episodes, however, I was quickly disappointed and realized that

 After watching a couple of episodes, however, I was quickly disappointed and realized that like all reality shows, “Flip It to Win It” is very heavy on the “show” element and light on “reality”.